History of Megyn Kelly in Timeline

 In 1985, Megyn Kelly's father died of a heart attack when she was 15 years old.

-In the fall of 1996, Megyn Kelly co-wrote an article titled "The Conflicting Roles of Lawyer as Director" for the American Bar Association's journal, Litigation.
+In the fall of 1996, Megyn Kelly co-wrote an article titled "The Conflicting Roles of Lawyer as Director" for the American Bar Association's journal, Litigation, while working as an associate attorney in Chicago.

-In 2001, Megyn Kelly was first married to Daniel Kendall, an anesthesiologist, in a Catholic ceremony.
+In 2001, Megyn Kelly married Daniel Kendall in a Catholic ceremony.

 2003: Hired by WJLA-TV

-In 2003, Megyn Kelly was hired by the ABC affiliate WJLA-TV in Washington, D.C., as a general assignment reporter.
+In 2003, Megyn Kelly moved to Washington, D.C., where she was hired by the ABC affiliate WJLA-TV as a general assignment reporter.

-In 2004, Megyn Kelly started working at Fox News, where she hosted programs like America Live and The Kelly File.
+In 2004, Megyn Kelly began working at Fox News, where she hosted programs including America Live and The Kelly File.

 2006: Divorce from Daniel Kendall